 - 8.1.
-Proposals conserve or enhance the heritage assets of the Parish and their settings.
-Heritage assets include both nationally-listed heritage assets and non-designated heritage assets; - 8.2.
-Proposals demonstrate that they have consulted and respected appropriate sources of information such as Hertfordshire County Council's Historic Environment Record; - 8.3.
-Planning applications for development affecting the archaeology alert areas should be submitted with a desk top archaeological survey and where necessary a field evaluation undertaken by an appropriately qualified specialist so that the impact of the proposed development on the significance of the heritage assets can be assessed.
+Proposals conserve or enhance the heritage assets of the Parish and their settings in a way that is appropriate to their significance.
+Heritage assets include designated heritage assets and non-designated heritage assets; - 8.2.
+Development proposals on sites that include or have the potential to include heritage assets with archaeological interest and planning-applications for development affecting the archaeology alert areas should be submitted with a desk top archaeological survey and where necessary a field evaluation undertaken by an appropriately qualified specialist so that the impact of the proposed development on the significance of the heritage assets can be assessed.
 This may indicate that further pre-determination field evaluation excavation and or mitigation secured by condition are required.
-Mitigation may take the form of further excavation, an archaeological watching brief, or the preservation in situ of significant archaeological remains. - 8.4.
-In addition to consultation with the archaeological planning advisory service and the Herts Historic Environment Record, specialists undertaking such surveys should consult with the Pirton Parish Council which holds local knowledge on these sites.
+Mitigation may take the form of further excavation, an archaeological watching brief, or the preservation in situ of significant archaeological remains. - 8.3.
+Proposals demonstrate that they have consulted and respected appropriate sources of information such as Hertfordshire County Council's Historic Environment Record.
+In addition to consultation with the archaeological planning advisory service and the Herts Historic Environment Record, specialists undertaking such surveys should consult with the Pirton Parish Council which holds local knowledge on these sites. - The purpose of this policy is to enrich and conserve the heritage and archaeological assets of the village and the Parish and encourage residents and visitors alike to be better informed about and enjoy this heritage, and in the process encourage local business. - Below are the main elements of Pirton's historical and archaeological heritage which this policy seeks to conserve and enhance: